StackVista/stackstate-docs/stackpacks/integrations/dynatrace.md

 ### Upgrade

-When a new version of the Dynatrace StackPack is available, you will be prompted to upgrade in the StackState UI on the page **StackPacks** > **Integrations** > **Dynatrace**.
+When a new version of the Dynatrace StackPack is available in your instance of StackState, you will be prompted to upgrade in the StackState UI on the page **StackPacks** > **Integrations** > **Dynatrace**.
 For a quick overview of recent StackPack updates, check the [StackPack versions](/setup/upgrade-stackstate/stackpack-versions.md) shipped with each StackState release.

 For considerations and instructions on upgrading a StackPack, see [how to upgrade a StackPack](/stackpacks/about-stackpacks.md#upgrade-a-stackpack).